Quanfita/SmartSeed/README.md

 # SmartSeed

 This is an open source image editing software modeled after Adobe Photoshop.
+I hope that I can use as many AI algorithms as possible to make it feature rich.
 Currently, this project is still in production, so stay tuned.

 ## Environment